 The Board members have no financial, business, family or other material/relevant relationships with each other.
-Such balanced board composition is formed to ensure strong independence exists across the Board and has met the recommended practice under the CG Code for the Board to have at least one-third of its members comprising independent non-executive Directors.
-The biographical information of the Directors is set out on pages 32 to 35 under the section headed "Biographies of Directors and Senior Management".
+Such balanced board composition is formed to ensure strong independence exists across the Board and has met the requirement under the Listing Rules for the Board to have at least one-third of its members comprising independent non-executive Directors.
+The biographical information of the Directors is set out on pages 36 to 40 under the section headed "Biographies of Directors and Senior Management".